-A new hire software solution is not really paperless, comprehensive, or efficient if it does not provide employers with custom onboarding forms.
+A new hire software solution is not really paperless, comprehensive, or efficient if it does not provide employers with a way to add custom onboarding forms.
 While many SaaS vendors in the marketplace are catching on to the fact that this is important, it’s not a universal feature.
 There are varying degrees of customization available.
 Here’s a look at what you might run into when comparing vendors.

 Completely Canned Onboarding System